manavnursmooloo23-maker/manavnursmooloo23-maker/README.md

 # Hi, I’m Manav 👋

 I’m a Business Analytics student at La Trobe University in Melbourne, with a minor in Data Science.

-My focus is on understanding the full data lifecycle — from data collection and processing to analysis, modelling, and visualisation — and applying it to real-world business problems.
+My focus is on understanding the full data lifecycle, from data collection and processing to analysis, modelling and visualisation to applying it to real-world business problems.

 ---

 ## 🚀 Best place to start